Garden Spot High School: Garden Spot Performing Arts

-Garden Spot High School's theater program, "Garden Spot Performing Arts", was begun in 1967 by Stanley Deen (1937-2016).
-The high school's auditorium was named in his honor following the school's 2010-2011 major renovation.
+The theater program at Garden Spot High School, known as "Garden Spot Performing Arts," was established in 1967 by Stanley Deen (1937-2016).
+In recognition of his significant contributions to the arts, the high school’s auditorium was named in his honor following a comprehensive school renovation during the 2010-2011 academic year.

 KGSH

-Garden Spot High School's television station is KGSH.
-This airs a morning news program that informs students and teachers of upcoming school events, weather reports, sports news, and e-news.
-Originally a radio station, KGSH converted to an in-house TV station in 1991.
-KGSH is also a class in which students learn how to use video editing software to create original or parodied graphics/openings.
-The station is run by the students.
-There is only one teacher present during a session, which occurs during second block.
+KGSH, the television station of Garden Spot High School, provides a morning news program designed to inform students and faculty about upcoming school events, weather conditions, sports updates, and electronic news segments.
+Initially established as a radio station, KGSH transitioned to an in-house television format in 1991.
+The station also serves as a comprehensive educational platform where students acquire skills in video editing software to produce original or parodic graphics and opening segments.
+The operation of KGSH is primarily student-led, with the guidance of a single instructor present during each session, which takes place during the second block of the school day.

 Orchestra and concert band

-The Garden Spot High School Orchestra is a symphonic orchestra.
-String musicians are students selected by audition with the director; wind players are selected based on their audition performance in the Garden Spot High School Concert Band.
-The orchestra performs a holiday concert in December and an end-of-the-year concert in May, while the Concert Band performs a concert in February.
-GSHS musicians routinely appear in county and district orchestra festivals.
+The Garden Spot High School Orchestra constitutes a symphonic ensemble primarily composed of string instrumentalists selected through a competitive audition process overseen by the director.
+Wind musicians are chosen based on their performances during auditions for the Garden Spot High School Concert Band.
+The orchestra presents a holiday concert in December and an end-of-year concert in May, while the Concert Band delivers a concert in February.
+Musicians from Garden Spot High School consistently participate in county and district orchestra festivals, showcasing their talents and contributing to the broader musical community.